-The Telestream® Lightspeed Server can be added to a Vantage domain (or used as an all-in-one domain) to accelerate video processing and H.264 transcoding.
-Lightspeed Server accelerates Vantage video and H.264 processing with GPUs and multi-core CPUs to provide the best image quality in the least amount of time.
+The Telestream® Lightspeed Server can be added to a Vantage domain (or used as an All-in-one domain) to accelerate video processing and x264/x265 transcoding.
+Lightspeed Server accelerates Vantage video and x264/265 processing with GPUs and multi-core CPUs to provide the best image quality in the least amount of time.
 Housed in an efficient 1 RU server, Lightspeed Server reduces rack space, power and cooling requirements while meeting increased output capacity needs.